 Topics covered by the committees:

-This committee deals with topics such as the economy, the labor market, participation, sports, finance, administrative power, city marketing, communication, service provision, neighborhood-oriented working, Heerlen-Noord, local democracy, and sustainability. - Spatial Development and Living Environment Committee (ROLO)
+This committee addresses the following topics: the economy, the labor market, civic participation, sports, finance, administrative capacity, city marketing, communication, public services, neighborhood-focused initiatives, Heerlen-Noord, local democracy, and sustainability.

-This committee deals with topics such as culture and heritage, education, events, welfare, the Social Support Act (WMO), youth, income and poverty reduction, social services, public health, elderly care policy, diversity, safety, and law enforcement.
+This committee addresses the following topics: culture and heritage, education, events, welfare, the Social Support Act (WMO), youth, income and poverty reduction, social services, public health, policies for the elderly, diversity, safety, and law enforcement.

 The committees do not make decisions, but advise the municipal council.
 They usually meet once a month.
 These meetings are generally open to the public.
 You can also give your opinion.
 For more information, see the page on council and committee meetings.